-Courtney continues her love of learning through completing over 650 hours of continuing education courses to date, in addition to research, and listening podcasts while driving.
+Courtney continues her love of learning through completing over 680 hours of continuing education courses to date, in addition to research and listening podcasts.

-In her free time, Courtney enjoys swimming in the ocean, any type of art project, sewing, and spending time at home with her husband and 2 dogs in Tarpon Springs.
+In her free time, Courtney enjoys swimming in the ocean, workouts, any type of art project, sewing, spending time with friends or relaxing at home with her 2 dogs.

 From the time I was five, I was only interested in two things - art and sports.
 Growing up, I was fiercely competitive in both.

-I had knee surgery, rotator cuff tears, back injuries, spinal fractures, multiple dislocations and was told I needed bilateral shoulder surgery.
+During my years as an athlete, I had knee surgery, rotator cuff tears, back injuries, spinal fractures, multiple dislocations and was told I needed bilateral shoulder surgery.
 I was in constant pain, it traveled through all of my joints and muscles.
 Sometimes it was extreme and unbearable, other times it was just a constant annoyance that I couldn't shake.
 Sports became harder to push myself to the limit in.
-And some days, sitting at my drafting table, or even holding up a paintbrush was difficult to endure.
+And some days, just sitting at my drafting table, or even holding up a paintbrush was difficult to endure.

 I continued on to art school and became a costume designer.
 I often worked from very early in the morning until the middle of the night.
 With no work-life balance I was headed towards breakdown.

-By the time I was 22 I was diagnosed with cancer.
+By the time I was 22, I was diagnosed with cancer.
 In the year following the surgery and treatments, I felt sick and exhausted all the time, and was completely disconnected from myself and my body.
-I went through major anxiety and depression and wondered what the meaning of life even was.
+I went through major anxiety and depression and wondered what the purpose of life even was.

 Eventually I decided to take a stand for myself and that's when I started seeking a different path...alternative medicine.
 I went to the local nutrition store and read as many books as I could.
-I sought advice from a massage therapist friend, an acupuncturist, a nutritionist, and found a doctor who was open-minded.
+I sought advice from a massage therapist friend, an acupuncturist, a nutritionist, and found a doctor who was open-minded about holistic healing.

 Breakdown & Turning Point